pranay-baldev/d-ant-e/README.md

 Any type of contribution is welcome, here are some examples of how you may contribute to this project:

-- Use Ant Design Pro in your daily work.
+- Use Console Pro in your daily work.
 - Submit [issues](http://github.com/ant-design/ant-design-pro/issues) to report bugs or ask questions.
 - Propose [pull requests](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.